jerilynwise/work-day/README.md

 # work-day

-Purpose: A website that allows busy employees to add important event to their daily planner
+Purpose: A website that allows busy employees to add important events to their daily planner

 Built With: HTML, CSS, JavaScript, BootStrap, and JQuery